erikflowers/Lush/index.md

 Lush is an online [Service Blueprinting](http://www.ing-experience-design.com/service-blueprinting/) tool.
 In this version, it supports loading your service blueprints and viewing them as beautiful, friendly HTML.

 ### Why Lush?
 Many teams have a need to make their Service Blueprints digital.
 This helps in sharing them with other stakeholders and maintaining them over a period of time.
 However, the tooling used for this digitization is far from optimal!
-Excel, Powerpoint or Omnigraffel templates are a great start, but are a hassle to keep up-to-date.
+Excel, Powerpoint or Omnigraffle templates are a great start, but are a hassle to keep up-to-date.
 Let alone working on them as a group!

 On the other hand, we already have a great way to keep code up-to-date among a group of people.
 We use Git for this!
 So we thought, why not use the same technology for this design artifact?
 We decided to treat a service blueprint like code.